What to Eat? Ask Your Body, Ask Nature

 Our bodies have many cooperative systems to keep the whole working smoothly if we surf with the natural flow.
 To do that, you have to tune in to your internal guidance system.
-One easy way to do that is to grow some of your own food and appreciate the gentle cooperation as you nurture a plant and it gives you food.
-Wherever you are, something will grow.
-It’s amazing to tune into wild grown plants (often considered weeds) that are hardy and have nutrients you may be missing.
+One easy way to do that is to grow your own food – even a little bit of it – and appreciate the gentle cooperation as you nurture a plant and it gives you food.
+We’re lucky on Maui to have such great growing conditions and there’s a huge benefit to tuning back in to the plants and cycles that sustain us.
 Even if you live in an apartment, growing herbs and vegetables in pots on your windowsill or lanai will help reorient you to the bounty and joy of living in harmony with nature.

 Look at what you eat over weeks and seasons rather than just the “Standard Daily Requirement.”
 Government standards come from aggregatized data from many bodies, not yours.
 What your body needs shifts constantly.
-When we take the same supplements or medications routinely over years, we habituate our body to dependence.
-That serves pharmaceutical companies who want you to buy their products for the rest of your life.
+When we take the same supplements or medications routinely over years, we may be habituating our body to dependence.
 To achieve healthy balance, we need to aim for the Minimum Necessary Intervention (MNI ;-), which respects our body’s tremendous innate intelligence, and keep asking those questions… What do I need now? …And now?
 Often the answer is “I need less.”
 Our bodies have an amazing capacity to heal and adapt; if we work with them, we can come to balance beautifully.
 The more we focus on How we want it to be, the more we will bring it into being.

 Check out my related blog posts:

 #healing #eatinghealthy #foodsthatheal #balance #eatlocal #mauimade